 Somerset DA Thomas posts bond after being accused of punching woman in vehicle during FaceTime call

 Apr.
-26—EBENSBURG. — Suspended Somerset County District Attorney Jeffrey Thomas posted bond Tuesday and was released from Cambria County Prison — a day after being charged with punching a woman inside a moving vehicle during a FaceTime call.
+27—EBENSBURG, Pa. — Suspended Somerset County District Attorney Jeffrey Thomas posted bond Tuesday and was released from Cambria County Prison — a day after being charged with punching a woman inside a moving vehicle during a FaceTime call.

 State police charged Thomas, 36, of Windber, with simple assault, reckless endangerment and harassment in the case, which stems from an alleged May 15, 2021, altercation.

-The case involves a different woman from the person listed by police as an alleged sexual assault victim in Thomas' September 2021 criminal case, which is set for trial this fall.
+The case involves a different woman than the person listed by police as an alleged sexual assault victim in Thomas' September 2021 criminal case, which is set for trial this fall.

 According to a complaint affidavit, the latest case against Thomas involves crimes alleged to have been committed 11 months ago.

-Troopers said they became aware of the alleged assault on April 9, 2022 — after a woman came forward to report that she witnessed the assault on FaceTime, State Police Criminal Investigator Meghan Flati wrote in an affidavit filed Monday.
+Troopers said they became aware of the alleged assault on April 9 — after a woman came forward to report that she witnessed the assault during a video call on the app FaceTime, state police criminal investigator Meghan Flati wrote in an affidavit filed Monday.

 The witness told police she saw Thomas punching another woman at least 10 times in the head and face, according to Flati.